delendum-xyz/zk-benchmarking/README.md

 Our measurements are automated and reproducible.

 ## Factors

-### Security

-What is the security model?
-How many "bits of security" does the system offer?
+What are the relevant factors when picking a ZK system?

 ### Performance